richsalz/nomcom-changes/draft-rsalz-gih-nomcom-2years.md

 > **GH** Really?
 If the nomcom folk need free rego to to attend an IETF then the wheels have fallen off in my view!

+> **RS** Since most of the November meeting could be spent interviewing, for diversity/inclusion it makes sense to me.
+But TBD.

 --- back